cpruvost/devopsdb/docs/01-install.md

 - Cloud User.
 Ex : devopsdb.user1
 - Cloud Password.
 Ex : Alpha_2014_!

-If you don't do the workshop with Oracle then you can do a [Trial](https://cloud.oracle.com/en_US/database)
+If you don't do the workshop with Oracle then you can do a [Trial](https://cloud.oracle.com/en_US/database).

 In order to speed up your work, if you do the workshop with Oracle then the trainer will give you information for connecting to a Linux VM with all the good prerequisites.
 You just then need to connect to the Linux VM with ssh (Using Putty on windows for ex).
 So you need :

-- Ip Adress of the VM
+- Public Ip Adress of the VM
 - user : opc (note that you can be root with sudo -s)
 - SSh Workshop Key : [Ssh Public Key](https://objectstorage.us-ashburn-1.oraclecloud.com/n/gse00014392/b/DevOpsDbBucket/o/id_rsa.pub), [Ssh Private Key](https://objectstorage.us-ashburn-1.oraclecloud.com/n/gse00014392/b/DevOpsDbBucket/o/id_rsa), [Ssh Putty Key](https://objectstorage.us-ashburn-1.oraclecloud.com/n/gse00014392/b/DevOpsDbBucket/o/id_rsa.ppk)

-If you don't do the workshop with Oracle then a [DevOpsDBVMImage](https://objectstorage.us-ashburn-1.oraclecloud.com/n/gse00014392/b/DevOpsDbBucket/o/DevOpsDbVMImage) is available for you.
+If you don't do the workshop with Oracle then a [DevOpsDBVMImage](https://objectstorage.us-ashburn-1.oraclecloud.com/n/gse00014392/b/DevOpsDbBucket/o/DevOpsDbVMImage) is available for you (size : 2.8 GB).
 You just have to import this image in your custom images and then to create an Oracle Linux VM from this image.
+You can find the documentation to import the image [here](<https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/imageimportexport.htm#ImportinganImage>) and the documentation for creating the VM from the image [here](<https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/imageimportexport.htm#ImportinganImage>).
+It takes about 2 minutes to get the VM.

 If you do not want to work on the DevOpsDBVM then you have to install a set of tools on your Linux laptop or on a Linux VM on your laptop :